Long-Term Services and Supports Distinction for Health Plans FAQs

 - Provide person-centered care.
 Standards focus on person-centered services, which can lead to better care planning and monitoring.

 - Support contracting needs.
-Standards align with the state needs.
+Standards align with state needs.
 NCQA-Accredited organizations demonstrate that they’re ready to be trusted partners in coordinating LTSS services.

 Where can I find the Standards and Guidelines?